History of the Hanson Institute

 The Hanson Institute

-The Hanson Institute is the research division of the Royal Adelaide Hospital and SA Pathology.
-The Institute also works in close collaboration with the University of Adelaide.
+The Hanson Institute is the research division of SA Pathology and the Royal Adelaide Hospital.
+The Institute also works in close collaboration with other medical research organisations in South Australia.

-The RAH and SA Pathology have provided significant support that has ensured the success of the Hanson Institute; one of the largest medical institutes in South Australia and one of the top five in Australia.
+SA Pathology and the RAH have provided significant support that has ensured the success of the Hanson Institute.

 The Hanson Centre for Cancer Research

 The Hanson Centre for Cancer Research was established in 1991 with the aid of a grant from South Australia’s Anti-Cancer Foundation and funding from the Australian Cancer Research Foundation.

 The new research centre was constructed within the existing IMVS (now SA Pathology) building and combined the research arms of the Divisions of Human Immunology and Haematology of the IMVS.
 These divisions both had a major interest in leukaemia research, and had made significant advances in their research.

 In 2001 the Hanson Institute was opened, encompassing all research for the IMVS and the RAH.